andylamp/ptucc_compiler/docs/ptuc_start.md

 ## Pass it through `valgrind` (optional?)

 Valgrind is one of my favorite tools, it works really well on almost any Linux/BSD distribution but recent Mac OS releases have problems.
-Valgrind let's you profile and find errors in your program while also giving clues on their origin -- this is **super** handy.
+Valgrind lets you profile and find errors in your program while also giving clues on their origin -- this is **super** handy.
 I certainly would've missed quite a few memory leaks if it wasn't for `valgrind`.
 Mastering `valgrind` is a huge task and probably a subject to write a whole book about it so I'll only cover the very basics here.